Gretchen Abaniel

-Gretchen Magbanua Abaniel (born November 4, 1985) is a Filipino professional boxer.
+Gretchen Magbanua Abaniel (born November 4, 1985) is a former Filipino professional boxer.
 She held the WIBA mini-flyweight title from 2009 to 2011 and the WIBF mini-flyweight title from 2015 to 2016.
 She has also challenged for multiple major world titles across three weight classes; the WBA, IBF and WBO female mini-flyweight titles between 2008 and 2017; the WBA female atomweight title in 2013; and the WBO female light-flyweight title in 2018.

 Early life

 Abaniel's father thought she should learn martial arts like karate and she later grew interested in boxing, joining the national team to start her amateur career.
 Abaniel is a Seventh-day Adventist.

 Boxing career

 Amateur

 Abaniel, a resident of Puerto Princesa, has been supported by her town's mayor, Edward Hagedorn, throughout her career, even when becoming part of the Philippine national team in 2003 due to inadequate support from the Philippine Sports Commission.
 As an amateur boxer competing for her country, Abaniel won a bronze medal at the 2005 Women's World Amateur Boxing Championships in Russia.
 She has also won titles in tournaments held in Taiwan.